 In the United States, there were 38,100 jobs for Dental Laboratory Technician in 2016.
 New jobs are being produced at a rate of 14.4% which is above the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Dental Laboratory Technician by 2026.
-Due to new job openings and attrition, there will be an average of 5,000 job openings in this field each year.
+The BLS estimates 5,000 yearly job openings in this field.

 The states with the most job growth for Dental Laboratory Technician are Utah, Michigan, and Arizona.
 Watch out if you plan on working in Kansas, Missouri, or Maine.
 These states have the worst job growth for this type of profession.

 Average Dental Laboratory Technicians Salary

 The average yearly salary of a Dental Laboratory Technician ranges between $25,320 and $64,180.